ryansheehy0/Cheat_Sheets/C++/cpp.md

 - Multi-threading
 - Modules?
 	- `import` how does this effect header files
-- left hand side(lhs) means that it can be assigned to.
-Can be placed ont he left hand side of the assignment(=) operator.
-- right hand side(rhs) means that it cannot be assigned.
-Can only be placed on the right hand side of the assignment(=) operator, like a constant.

 ## [main](#c)
 The main function is the entry point of a program.